 Think of the big picture when setting your goals.
-Your business objectives are the top of the funnel when it comes to marketing success.
+Your business objectives are at the top of the funnel when it comes to marketing success.

-Your goals do not have to be marketing specific.
+Your goals do not have to be marketing-specific.
 In fact, they should relate to your business’s overall success and growth.

 Step 2: Research and Understand Your Buyer Personas

 Buyer personas are semi-realistic interpretations of your ideal customer.
 You might research your social media followers, website visitors, and email list subscribers to find parallels that allow you better focus and direct your marketing and messaging.

 We recommend starting off with one buyer persona and building new ones as you continue to grow.